 pans.
 He peruses thousands of relevant papers, tagging them with sticky notes, marking them with Sharpies, and piling them with massive paperclips.
 (During these vivid office montages, it’s

-clear Haynes has an undying love for organised stationery – who doesn’t,
+clear Haynes has an undying love for organised stationery.)

 trying to cram as many facts of the case as possible, significant characters

-around Bill are stripped away to only function him.
+around Bill are stripped away to only serve him.
 Anne Hathaway plays Bill’s

 ex-lawyer wife Sarah, and despite an empathy towards her situation – not working

-anymore, raising her children, bearing sexism from Bill’s aging male colleagues
+anymore, raising her children, bearing sexism from Bill’s ageing male colleagues

 – these only come out in brief bursts.
 It’s probable that a lot of her scenes